Trends and Opportunities in the Indian Personal Accident and Health Insurance Industry to 2016

 - It analyses the various distribution channels for personal accident and health insurance products in India

-- Make strategic business decisions using top-level historic and forecast market data related to the Indian personal accident and health insurance market and each sector within it
+- Make strategic business decisions using top-level historic and forecast market data related to the Indian personal accident and health insurance market and each category within it

 - Understand the demand-side dynamics, key market trends and growth opportunities within the Indian personal accident and health insurance market